DANC 105 Introduction to Performance Studies

 An introduction to the exercises and principles of classical Pilates.
 This physical training course uses the Pilates method and complementary conditioning techniques to develop core strength, alignment, and flexibility.
 This course is designed for physical performers, but useful for bodies of all kinds.
 One-half credit is earned.

-THEA 290 Performance/Production
+THEA 290 Practicum

-Working under faculty direction, students perform major roles in departmental productions as a performer (290A); stage manager, assistant stage manager, technician (290B); designer, dramaturg, assistant director (290C).
+Working under faculty direction, students perform major roles in departmental productions as a performer (290A); stage manager, associate stage manager, technician (290B); designer, dramaturg, assistant director (290C).
 May be repeated for credit.
 One-half credit is earned.

 THEA 295 Stage Management for the Performing Arts